-The Wanted Credit List is updated on the first Wednesday of each month.
-The update will include any additional credits wanted for obligations received in the past month.
-It will remove wanted credits for which commitments have been made in the past month to purchase credits.
+The Wanted Credit List is updated on the first Wednesday of every second month (bi-monthly).
+The update will include any additional credits wanted for obligations received in the past two months.
+It will remove wanted credits for which commitments have been made in the past two months to purchase credits.
 These changes will affect the number of credits wanted and the BCT's price offer.